wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-manage-workspaces-power-bi/includes/6-data-protection.md

 > [!div class="mx-imgBorder"]
 > [![Exporting to Excel](../media/06-dashboard-with-label-4-ssm.png)](../media/06-dashboard-with-label-4-ssm.png#lightbox)

-However, if you did not have permission you would be denied access to see the data, which ensures that only the appropriate users have access to view the data -- making sure your data is secured.
+However, if you did not have permission you would be denied access to see the data, which ensures that only the appropriate users have access to view the data, making sure your data is secured.

-If you are interested in learning more, please refer to [Apply Data Sensitivity Labels in Power BI](https://docs.microsoft.com/en-us/power-bi/collaborate-share/service-security-apply-data-sensitivity-labels).
+If you are interested in learning more, please refer to [Apply Data Sensitivity Labels in Power BI](https://docs.microsoft.com/power-bi/collaborate-share/service-security-apply-data-sensitivity-labels).